-The most important task for the Examiner is to ensure that the Plan complies with all the requirements in the legislation.
-It is possible that either the Council or the Examiner will request changes before the Examiner agrees to allow the Plan to go forward for a referendum of all the residents in Hook Heath.
+In the event, he has recommended that the Plan should proceed to referendum with a number of changes, some of which he specified verbatim, and others in principle.
+Now that the changes have been made as required, the Council will arrange a referendum of all the residents in Hook Heath.
 A simple majority of votes cast is then sufficient to agree the Plan.
 If this is achieved, the Neighbourhood Plan is 'made', and becomes part of the Local Plan for Woking.